 Where We Are

 MAPLE HILL, KANSAS, is the main location of the apostolate, which includes the Chapel of St. John Vianney, St. John Vianney School (grades K – 12), and the priests’ rectory.
-Two Masses and Confession are provided here daily.
+Three Masses and Confession are provided here daily.

 Maple Hill is a small, rural, residential community at the edge of the Flint Hills about 20 miles west of Topeka and two miles north of Interstate 70.
 Parishioners live throughout the area in towns such as St. Marys, Rossville, Delia, Paxico, and Alma.
 For typical everyday needs, services and stores are available in St. Marys, Rossville, and elsewhere.
 More comprehensive goods and services are available in Topeka and Manhattan.

 TOPEKA, KANSAS, is also an important part of our apostolate.
-The Traditional Latin Mass is offered on Sundays at 11 a.m. and Holy Days (circumstances permitting) at the historic, beautiful, twin-steepled St. Joseph’s Church at 227 SW Van Buren Street, about four blocks north of the state capitol building.
+The Traditional Latin Mass is offered on Sundays at 11 a.m. and Holy Days (circumstances permitting) at the historic, beautiful, twin-steepled St. Joseph’s Church at 227 SW Van Buren Street, about five blocks north of the state capitol building.
 Confessions are heard for an hour before Mass.
 Parishioners of this growing apostolate come from the greater Topeka area, Lawrence, and their environs.

 A Brief History